 Cruise ships don’t offer charging ports at every corner; even if they do, they are mostly taken.
 In this case, you should take matters into your own hands to extend your battery life whenever you need it.

 Reusable Water bottle

-This way, you will stay fresh and replenished at all times and also save money buying bottled water at your destination.
+This way, you will always stay fresh and replenished and save money buying bottled water at your destination.

 See Related: Best Travel Apps for Europe

-If you have a habit of sleeping in complete darkness, you should carry a sleep mask with you to ensure a comfortable night’s sleep on board.
+If you have a habit of sleeping in complete darkness, you should carry a sleep mask to ensure a comfortable night’s sleep on board.

 See Related: Do Hotels Take Cash?